KaysenWB/TII_SGlow/README.md

 # Code Statement
 This code contains all the comparison and ablation experiments from the paper.
 Below are descriptions of the each file:

-    **main_run.py** -- Main entrance and run files for the model, including parameter settings and output of a batch of predictions.
+    main_run.py -- Main entrance and run files for the model, including parameter settings and output of a batch of predictions.

-    **dataloader.py** -- Loading the processed AIS data, and some more detailed processing before entering, such as normalisation, dividing the dataset, and setting up the batches to be predicted.
+    dataloader.py -- Loading the processed AIS data, and some more detailed processing before entering, such as normalisation, dividing the dataset, and setting up the batches to be predicted.

-    **processor.py** -- A framework for model operation, including loading the network, saving the network, training, testing and prediction operations.
+    processor.py -- A framework for model operation, including loading the network, saving the network, training, testing and prediction operations.

-    **utils.py** -- Some additional functions.
+    utils.py -- Some additional functions.

-    **visualization.py** -- Visualising a batch of predicted trajectories.
+    visualization.py -- Visualising a batch of predicted trajectories.

 **AIS_process**: AIS data preprocessing

-    **AIS_process.py** is the running file,
+    AIS_process.py -- The running file.
+The raw AIS data are processed into trainable samples.
+Multiple samples are included in a batch including about 120 ships and corresponding adjacency matrices.

-    ** Functions.py** is the functions to be called.
+    Functions.py -- The functions to be called.